 - Large Eggs - Binds the chocolate pies together and adds structure.

 - Vanilla Extract - For the best flavor, use pure vanilla extract.
-The same amount of vanilla extract paste can also substitute.
+The same amount of vanilla extract paste can also be substituted.

 Additional Whoopie Pie Filling Ingredients